Understanding and Improving Shoulder Range of Motion

 You can either stand up straight with your back against a wall or lie down with your back on the floor.
 The spine, abs, and pelvis should be maintained in a neutral position.
 Do not arch your back.

 Exhale and raise your arms up above your head, while trying to bring your arms to the side of your ears.
-Ideally, you should be able to bring your shoulder joint to 180 degrees of flexion to safely press your arms straight against the wall or floor without arching your lower back.
+Ideally, you should be able to bring your shoulder joint to 180 degrees of shoulder flexion to safely press your arms straight against the wall or floor without arching your lower back.
 While in a standing position, you should be able to move your raised arms back enough for a person standing at your side to see your eyes and ears.

 Flex to your Maximum Range of Motion